 Ever heard of “slow walking”?
 It may sound too good to be true, but simply walking slowly and consciously is good for your health.
 Not only does it burn a surprising number of calories and decrease joint stress, but also it adds an element of meditation and mental well-being to our lives.

-They’re part of a growing Slow Movement, which involves downshifting to invite more meaning, connection, awareness, and wellbeing into our lives.
+You’ve probably heard about Slow Food.
+The whole slow movement is about downshifting to invite more meaning, connection, and calmness to our everyday lives.
 It can apply to any activity.

 Slow walking involves walking slowly while paying attention to your movements.
 It’s very simple:

 - Start by marking off a distance of about 15 to 20 strides.